Page Reviewed / Updated - February 11, 2020

 The Supportive Living Program is an Illinois Medicaid program.
 To avoid confusion, it is worth mentioning that the program is formally referred to as the 1915c Home and Community-Based Services (HCBS) Supportive Living Program waiver.

 In addition to being an Illinois resident, one must meet the age, financial, and functional requirements in order to receive benefits through this program.
 For elderly applicants, it should be noted that the following guidelines are not comprehensive, but a good guide.
-To qualify for this waiver, the applicant must be at least 65 years of age.and an Illinois resident.
-If younger than 65, but at least 22 years of age, an applicant must be declared physically disabled by the Social Security Administration.
+To qualify for this waiver, the applicant must be 65+ years of age, or if younger than 65, but at least 22 years of age, be declared physically disabled by the Social Security Administration.
 In addition, persons must be assessed and found in need of nursing home level care.
 Finally, applicants must be financially qualified for Medicaid, which, in Illinois, is also referred to as the Medical Assistance Program.

 Important: These figures are the minimum amount of income a resident(s) must receive per month in order to pay their room and board charges (which Medicaid won’t cover) and still receive the $90 personal allowance mentioned above.

 To see the Supportive Living Program Medicaid Rates, click here.
-Please make note, dementia care is more costly.
+Please make note that this rate map is pending federal approval and that dementia care is more costly.

 The Supportive Living Program also supports private pay clients, which comprises approximately 40% of the program participants.
 There is no maximum income limit for private pay clients.